MuckyTaters/MuckyVision3/README.md

 aspects of the build process, although the default settings should work for both Linux and Windows (MinGW).

-For the ImageManTest demo, replace all references to 'GameEng' below with 'ImageMan', including where it is part of a larger word.
-Hence 'makefile_GameEngTest_linux' becomes 'makefile_ImageManTest_linux' and so on.
-Note that lines numbers in the ImageMan makefile may differ slightly.
+For the other demos (ImageManTest, ConsoleTest, FancyConsoleTest and GameAudioTest) replace all references to 'GameEng' below with the respective demo name, including where it is part of a larger word.

-For the ConsoleTest demo, replace all references to 'GameEng' below with 'Console', including where it is part of a larger word.
-Hence 'makefile_GameEngTest_linux' becomes 'makefile_ConsoleTest_linux' and so on.
-Note that lines numbers in the Console makefile may differ slightly.
+Hence 'makefile_GameEngTest_linux' becomes 'makefile_ImageManTest_linux'

-For the GameEngAudioTest demo, replace all references to 'GameEng' below with 'GameEngAudio', including where it is part of a larger word.
-Hence 'makefile_GameEngTest_linux' becomes 'makefile_GameEngAudioTest_linux' and so on.
-Note that lines numbers in the GameEngAudio makefile may differ slightly.
+or 'makefile_FancyConsole_linux' or whatever.
+Note that lines numbers in the other makefiles may differ slightly.

 Suggestions for Linux: